Over 30 Years Of Divorce Experience

 - Strategizing.
 I review the particulars of your situation and work with you to plan the best approach to achieving your objectives.

 My office is centrally located in downtown Buffalo, one block from the family and supreme courts.
 We serve clients in Buffalo and throughout Erie and Niagara counties.
-For a consultation, call me at 716.882.5532 or contact my office online.
+For a consultation, call me at 716-800-2591 or contact my office online.
 For your convenience, appointments may be scheduled during early morning, evening or weekend hours.